hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/subqueries.md

 typically used to produce values in the select list (or in other parts of the query) that are computed by a query that needs to access system data, related tables, or unrelated tables.

-- **Table Expressions**: This is the most common type of subqueries that include the full syntax a `SELECT` statement.
+- **Table Expressions**: This is the most common type of subqueries that include the full syntax of a `SELECT` statement.
 They are also known as *Derived Tables* or *Inline Views*.
 They can be included in the `FROM` and `JOIN` clauses and also allow nesting of subqueries as allowed by the SQL Standard.

 - **Common Table Expressions (CTEs)**: Common Table Expressions greatly simplify the use and reuse of table expressions by naming them in advance, and using them later.
 Plain and recursive CTEs  are implemented.